 I’ve visited the Bollenstreek by bike many times over the last 8 years.
 And no, I’m not sick of it yet.
 The Bollenstreek aka the flower region, is still one of my favorite parts of the Netherlands.
-And it’s best visited in April or May (it depends on the year).
+And it’s best visited in April or May, ideally by bike (it depends on the year).

-I always get excited for the tulips to bloom.
+I always get excited for the tulips to bloom in Amsterdam.
 This year, the magic equation happened.
 The tulips bloomed, the sun was shining, and it all took place on a weekend when I was in town.
-Perfect Bollenstreek cycling time.
+Perfect Bollenstreek biking weather!

 When is tulip season in the Netherlands?

 Typically tulip season lasts from late March to early May.
 But every year is different.
 In late March you’ll mostly see daffodils and hyacinths.
 Once the purple flowers from the hyacinths begin to fade, it’s tulip season.
-Visit the Bollenstreek in mid-late April for the best chances of catching the tulips in full bloom.
+Visit the Bollenstreek by bike in mid to late April for the best chances of catching the tulip fields in full bloom.

-Visit this page to see the average blooming seasons.
+Visit this page to see the average blooming seasons of the tulips in the Netherlands.

 The Bollenstreek is the Dutch flower region.
 Bollen translates to ‘bulbs’ and streek translates to ‘region’, so quite literally the ‘bulb region’.
 The Bollenstreek is not only known for tulips, but all bulbs.
 First comes daffodils, then hyacinths and later tulips.

-The Bollenstreek flower route is a 35 kilometer (21 mile) cycle route.
-The route visits some of the most lush flower fields in the Bollenstreek region of the Netherlands.
-The whole route takes about 2-3 hours to cycle.
+The Bollenstreek flower route is a 35 kilometer (21 mile) biking route, where you get to see the most vibrant flower fields in all of the Netherlands.
+The whole route takes about two to three hours to bike.

 Since it’s quite manageable, you can also lengthen the journey or visit some of the tulip attractions, like the famous Keukenhof Gardens along the way.
 In the map, you’ll find other attractions highlighted as well.